SIGPIPE, EPIPE

 • As such the seq process will only get killed through SIGPIPE when all readers finally terminated.

 This is important when you write a daemon, which forks into the background: It should close all inherited file descriptors as to not function as a potential reader to any inherited pipe.
-(I fixed at least one such problem in the Apache Web Server, where it did not do that correctly: It kept open a pipe used by the SysV init script used to start it.)
+(I fixed at least one such problem in the Apache Web Server, where it did not do that correctly: It kept open a pipe used by the System-V init script used to start it.)

 Sockets